Tomentos/JTT_Tutorials/README.md

 Initialized empty Git repository in /***************/JTT/GitBasics/.git/
 ```
 ### Initialize the project in VSCode
 In VSCode the root folder (or default folder) is automatically detected.
-You can simply navigate to the Git Source Control on righthand panel and click `Initialize Repository`.
+You can simply navigate to the Git Source Control on lefthand panel and click `Initialize Repository`.

 ![img1](./img/img1.png "Documentation Image #1")